 - Ulcerative colitis

 3. Breastfeeding reduces mama’s risk of ovarian and breast cancer, heart disease, and osteoporosis.
 The longer she breastfeeds, the higher the benefit.
-In fact, a woman who breastfeeds for 8 years has nearly a 0% risk of breast cancer.

 Get this—breastfeeding a baby girl actually reduces her lifetime risk of breast cancer by 25%.